 Benefits: The primary advantage of an e-commerce store is the ability to reach a global market.
 Unlike brick-and-mortar shops, e-commerce businesses are not limited by location and can operate 24/7.

-2. Subscription-Based Model
+2. How Do Subscription-Based Model Work?

 Overview: The subscription-based model charges customers a recurring fee to access a product or service.
 This model is particularly popular for digital products, such as software, digital content, or membership sites.
 Here is a more in-depth description of subscription-based model.